MSFS: In-Sim Settings

 VR: Render Scaling

-This determines the distance at which objects appear and for visible items what levels of detail (LOD) is applied.
+This determines the distance at which objects appear and what level of detail (LOD) is applied.
 The effect can be subtle so you can save FPS by going lower than 100% and still have a perfectly acceptable scene.

 VR: Off Screen Terrain Pre-Caching

-For VR this one needs to go as high as you can, Ultra is best, because you will be looking around a lot in VR.
+For VR this one needs to go as high as you can, Ultra is best, because you will be looking around a lot in VR and this setting will keep everything you may look at available for re-use.

 VR: Terrain Vector Data

 Vector data is responsible for terrain modelling and is most visible in the shape of rivers.
-Low values make the river more jagged.
+Low values make rivers more jagged for example.
+Allegedly it makes no measurable impact on the CPU or GPU so in theory you could set this to High or Ultra.

 VR: Buildings

 This setting will determine the level of detail (LOD) that exists in the structures of the buildings themselves.
-If you are making videos of the buildings in an area you may want this setting high, but for normal use, I have made useful FPS gains by setting this to medium or low.
+If you are making videos of the buildings in an area you may want this setting high, but for normal use, there are useful FPS gains to be had by setting this to medium or low.

 VR: Trees

 This sets the draw distance for trees.
-Since I am interested in the scenery I try to put this one high and also use a mod from Flightsim.to that increases the generation of trees with no FPS hit.
+Since I am interested in the environment I put this one to high.

 VR: Grass and Bushes